f

 To restore the archived section, you first need to tap on the “…” icon next to the project’s name and choose the “Show all completed” option.
 You will see your archived section on the list - tap on the “…” icon next to its name and choose “Restore” to retrieve it.

 Once the section is archived, you can delete it permanently.
-Please make sure that you won’t need it anymore - this action cannot be undone.
+Make sure that you won’t need it anymore - this action cannot be undone.

 Collapsible sections